lbain/lucybain/source/blog/2014/12-13-hoisting.md

 containingFunction() // returns 4
 ```

-Hopefully that example wasn't surprising.
+Hopefully that example wasn’t surprising.
 But just to better understand what’s going on, here’s how the JS interpreter rewrote things:

 ```
 function containingFunction() {